egdoc/ansible-role-jetbrains/README.md

 --------------
         jetbrains_ide_code

-The code of the Jetbrains IDE you want to download and install (see table below)
+The code of the Jetbrains IDE you want to download and install

         jetbrains_ide_version